RESEARCH ON IMMIGRANT AND REFUGEE COMMUNITIES

-June, 2013, 57
+June, 2013, 57 pp.

-Produced by national CAPACD, a network of more than 100 community-based organizations and Pacific Islanders (AAPI) who live in poverty.
+Produced by national CAPACD, a network of more than 100 community-based organizations and individuals

+(AAPI) who live in poverty.
 Often overlooked in the common Asian-American success narrative, AAPIs are one of the fastest-growing

 poverty populations.
 Since the advent of the Great Recession in 2007, the number of AAPI living in poverty has grown by 38

 percent, second only to the 42 percent growth in the number of Hispanic poor.
 Surprisingly, the native-born segment of the

 AAPI population is growing faster than the immigrant segment, even though immigrants constitute a majority of all AAPIs.
 The

 ethnic groups with the highest concentrations of poverty are Hmong (27.0 percent), Bangladeshi (21.1 percent), Tongan (18.9

 percent), Cambodian (18.8 percent), Samoan (16.2 percent), and Pakistani (16.0 percent).
 The report also examines the geographic

 and residential settlement patterns of poor AAPIs and finds flaws in a 2012 report by the Pew Research Center entitled The

 Rise of Asian Americans.
 Specifically, the CAPACD report finds higher residential concentrations of AAPI poverty than suggested

 in the PEW report and notes that most poor AAPIs live in majority minority neighborhoods.
-The
+The author concludes "that

-and regional-based approaches are both appropriate in outreaching to and serving poor AAPIs."
+are both appropriate in outreaching to and serving poor AAPIs."
 Moreover, because poor AAPIs live in diverse neighborhoods,